Everything about garage door locks

 With everything said above, we are looking for a locking solution that doesn’t require manual work every time you’d like to leave and return home, while also not compromising your overall security as just mentioned, right?

 The Garage Shield acts as just that—a shield that blocks a coat hanger or hooks from ever reaching the emergency cord.
 It’s an easy install within minutes, allows for normal use of the emergency cord, and allows you to use your garage door as intended—without the need to manually lock and unlock upon each use.
-It’s a garage door anti-theft device that also allows you to efficiently go about your day.
+It’s a garage door anti-intrusion device that also allows you to efficiently go about your day.